Active ingredient

 Your doctor or nurse will have instructions on when to give you this medicine.
 It is unlikely that you will not be given the medicine as it has been prescribed.
 However, if you think you may have missed a dose, then talk to your doctor or nurse.

-It is important for you to keep having Epilim injection until your doctor decides to stop them.
-If you stop, your fits may come back.
+It is important for you to keep having Epilim Injection until your specialist decides to stop them.
+If you stop having Epilim Injection before you specialist decides to stop it, your condition may get worse.

-Make sure you or your child keep your regular appointments for a check up.
+Make sure you or your child keep your regular appointments for a check-up.
 They are very important as your or your child’s dose may need to be changed.
-Epilim Injection can change the levels of liver enzymes shown up in blood tests.
-This can mean that your or your child’s liver is not working properly.
-If you or your child go into hospital or visit another doctor or a dentist, tell them you are taking Epilim Injection.
+If you or your child go into hospital or visit another doctor or a dentist, tell them you have been given Epilim Injection.

 If you have any further questions on the use of this product, ask your doctor, nurse or pharmacist.

 There have been reports of bone disorders including osteopenia and osteoporosis (thinning of the bone) and fractures.
-Check with your doctor, nurse or pharmacist if you are on long-term anti-epileptic medication, have a history of osteoporosis, or take steroids.
+Check with your doctor or pharmacist if you are on long-term anti-epileptic medication, have a history of osteoporosis, or take steroids.

-Epilim Injection can change levels of liver enzymes, salts or sugars shown up on blood and urine tests.
+Epilim Injection can change levels of liver enzymes, blood clotting factors, salts or sugars shown up on blood and urine tests.

 Some side effects of valproate occur more frequently in children or are more severe compared to adults.
 These include liver damage, inflammation of the pancreas (pancreatitis), bedwetting (enuresis), renal dysfunction (Fanconi Syndrome), overgrowth of gum tissue, aggression, agitation, disturbance in attention, abnormal behaviour, hyperactivity and learning disorder.